Skip to content

 During universal resolution, a package may be listed multiple times with different versions or URLs if different versions are needed for different platforms — the markers determine which version will be used.
 A universal resolution is often more constrained than a platform-specific resolution, since we need to take the requirements for all markers into account.

 During universal resolution, a minimum Python version must be specified.
 Project commands read the minimum required version from project.requires-python in the pyproject.toml.
-When using the pip interface, provide a value with the --python-version option, otherwise the current Python version will be treated as a lower bound.
-For example, --universal --python-version 3.9 writes a universal resolution for Python 3.9 and later.
+When using uv's pip interface, provide a value with the --python-version option; otherwise, the current Python version will be treated as a lower bound.
+For example, --universal --python-version 3.9 performs a universal resolution for Python 3.9 and later.

 By default, uv's pip interface, i.e., uv pip compile, produces a resolution that is platform-specific, like pip-tools.
 There is no way to use platform-specific resolution in the uv's project interface.